Banking terms explained

 What is a guarantor?

-As the guarantor is expected to make payments for you when you're unable to, they will need to be financially secure themselves – or at the very least, have a good credit score.
-Try to think of a guarantor as a kind of insurance: hopefully you'll never need them, but everyone's happier knowing that they're there just in case.
+A guarantor is essentially your safety net.
+They are expected to make payments for you when you can't, so they will need to be financially secure themselves – or at the very least, have a good credit score.

 What is an ISA?

 Acronyms are everywhere in finance, and this is one of the biggies.
-An ISA (individual savings allowance) is a savings account that allows you to store money without having to pay tax on the interest gained.
+An ISA (Individual Savings Account) is a savings account that allows you to store money without having to pay tax on the interest gained.

 The most complicated financial terms explained